 California Driver Handbook - Handling Emergencies

-A road that is normally safe can become dangerous when it is slippery.
 Ice and packed snow on the road can cause your vehicle to skid, especially if you are driving too fast or going downhill.
 If you start to skid:

-- Ease off the gas pedal.
+- Ease off the accelerator (gas) pedal.

 - Stop braking.